-As a first step many women find it easier to talk anonymously and in confidence.
-The Helpline aims to provide a supportive, non-judgmental, safe space for survivors to begin talking about their experiences.
-We explore the options available to our callers, believing in their power to choose for themselves what they want to do next.
+As a first step many survivors find it easier to talk anonymously and in confidence.
+The Helpline aims to provide a supportive, non-judgmental, safe space for women and girls who are surviving sexual violence to begin talking about their experiences.
+We explore what support and further options are available to someone, always believing in their power to choose for themselves what they want to do next.

 Our Helpline is

-- Our Helpline is staffed by fully trained empathic female Helpline workers.
+- Staffed by fully trained empathic female Helpline workers.

-- Our Helpline is free from UK landlines and Virgin, Orange, EE, O2, 3, T-Mobile, and Vodaphone mobile phone networks.
+- Free from UK landlines and Virgin, Orange, EE, O2, 3, T-Mobile, and Vodaphone mobile phone networks.
 You can also call the helpline through the landline number (which is not freephone and will show up on your bill) on 0208 683 3300.

-- Our helpline does offer confidentiality as the freephone number ensures your number will not appear on your bill.
+- Confidentiality and the freephone number ensures your number will not appear on your bill.

-- Our helpline does offer immediate support, information and signposting to appropriate agencies for families, partners or friends of survivors.
+- Immediate support, information and signposting to relevant support services for families, partners or friends of survivors.

-- Our helpline does provide an empathic & supportive safe space for you to begin talking about your experiences.
+- An empathic & supportive safe space for you to begin talking about your experiences.

-- Our helpline does listen to all survivors with sincerity and non-judgmental acceptance.
+- A space where you will be listened to with sincerity and non-judgmental acceptance.

-- Our helpline does empower callers to make the choices they want, not those others may think are ‘right’.
+- A space for women to explore and make the choices they want, not those others may think are ‘right’.

 Our helpline does not

-- Our helpline does not make a diagnosis of mental health conditions.
+- Make a diagnosis of mental health conditions.